Sage-is/WEB-Sage.Education-docs/docs/troubleshooting/connection-error.md

 ## 🌟 Connection to Ollama Server

-### 🚀 Accessing Ollama from Sage WebUI
+### 🚀 Accessing Ollama from Sage.is AI-UI

-Struggling to connect to Ollama from Sage WebUI?
+Struggling to connect to Ollama from Sage.is AI-UI?
 It could be because Ollama isn’t listening on a network interface that allows external connections.
 Let’s sort that out:

 1. **Configure Ollama to Listen Broadly** 🎧:
    Set `OLLAMA_HOST` to `0.0.0.0` to make Ollama listen on all network interfaces.